Endless beaches and dramatic cliffs along the Atlantic coast

 Day four: Iften – Tafedna (5 to 6 trekking hours)

-Today´s stage of the trek takes us higher up than before, even if the trek´s highest point is only about 60 meters.
+Today´s walk takes us higher up than before, even if the trek´s highest point is only about 60 meters.
 We get up to a plateau where Argan trees grow with their crowns and trunks shaped by the ocean´s winds.
 The Argan tree is in danger of extinction and it grows in the wild only in south-western Morocco.
-The exclusive Argan oil comes from the fruit of this tree.
-It is used to heal skin diseases, in beauty products and in cooking.
+The exclusive Argan oil, which comes from the fruit of this tree, is used to heal skin diseases, in beauty products and in cooking.

-On this day´s trek we aim for the holiday village Tafedna, with its rows of white-painted houses with their blue window shutters.
+Late in the afternoon we arrive in the holiday village of Tafedna, with its rows of white-painted houses with their blue window shutters.
 We camp overlooking the inviting beach, just outside the village.
-Perhaps we will take a short ride on a dromedary before dinner.
+Perhaps we will take a short ride on a dromedary in the sunset.

 Day five: Tafedna – Timsgida Ouftess – Marrakech (4 trekking hours)